JB63134/bash_h/README.md

 📦 h — A Buggy (But Ambitious) Bash Command Analyzer

 h is very BASH specific, and Debian specific.
-Should work on Debian based distributions like Ubuntu, and Linux Mint. h could be adapted to work with BSD style systems, MacOS, and systems that use other package managers.
+Should work on Debian based distributions like Ubuntu, and Linux Mint.

 h is a shell-command introspection tool that tells you what a command really is.
 Instead of relying on multiple tools (type, which, command -V, declare, alias, etc.), h unifies all resolution logic into a single command analysis engine.